The 10 Best Brunches in Fitzroy, Melbourne for 2023 (By a Local!)

 Link to menu: My photos of their food menu and drinks menus are up to date in September 2023.

-I’m ready to declare it: Sir Charles makes the best eggs benedict in Melbourne
+I’m ready to declare it: Sir Charles makes the best eggs Benedict in Melbourne

 Sir Charles: For the Best Eggs Benedict in Town